zecarrera/legacy-code-kata-series/kata1.md

 Implement a new feature in the legacy code base.

-`Conjured` items degrade in quality twice as fast as normal items.
-However, this hasn't been implemented in the code base yet. **Make the necessary changes so that this is taken into account.**
+`Conjured` items are a concept that already exist in the code base.
+They behave in exactly the same way as normal items, except that they degrade in quality twice as fast.
+However, this double speed degradation hasn't been implemented in the code base yet. **Make the necessary changes so that `Conjured` items degrade twice as fast as normal items.**

 The system must still be functionally correct after you have made your changes - i.e. you must not introduce any bugs!